CSC-3380-Fall-2024/Precision-Notes/README.md

 D) PEN COLORS AND SIZE
 Upon clicking the "Settings" button, users will see "Pens."
 Users can click that and will see a horizontal bar that is used to adjust size, and then a row of colorful circles to choose colors.
 To change the size of the pens, there is a vertical bar.
 Users are going to swipe it to change the size: to the left to decrease size and to the right to increase it.
 Users can click on a specific color circle to make their pen that color.
 When users are done picking the desired size and color, they can press the "Done" button to use their pen.

+E) Calculator
+This calculator app is a simple yet functional tool created using Kotlin and Jetpack Compose.
+It allows users to perform various calculations, such as addition, subtraction, multiplication, division, and more complex operations like exponentiation and square roots.
+The app maintains a history of the last 10 calculations for easy reference.
+If a user inputs an incorrect expression, the app alerts them with a friendly error message.
+It’s designed to be intuitive and smooth, making it easy to handle everyday math tasks.

+Bug: Calculator buttons will overlap in the Landscape Version.
+Please keep in portrait will using the calculator.